-- Make appointments to check-in to your new room and check-out of your current room; have RA's initial.
+- 1. Make appointments to check-in to your new room and check-out of your current room; have RA's initial.
 Get new roommate signatures as needed. - 2.
-Take your form to the Office of University Housing for approval and to set up the time frame that the move must be completed within. - 3.
+Take your form to the University Housing office for approval and to set up the time frame that the move must be completed within. - 3.
 Check-in to your new room, move your belongings and then check-out of your old room.
-Your RA(s) should sign off on the completion of check-in and check-out respectively.
+Your RA(s) should sign off on the completion of checkin and check-out respectively.
 Leave the completed form with your former RA to submit to University Housing upon completion of your move.

-As a reminder: You are responsible for completing the room change form and following the steps outlined on the form.
-If the room change is not completed within the given time frame or according to the outlined steps you may be assessed a \$100 Improper Room Change fee (in addition to applicable room change fees) and face disciplinary action.
+As a reminder: You are responsible for completing the room change form correctly.
+If the room change is not completed within the given time frame or according to the outlined steps you may be assessed a \$150 Improper Room Change fee (in addition to applicable room change fees) and face disciplinary action.